linuxexp/as-it-is/README.md

-This is streamlined minimalistic boilerplate code to get started building beautiful apps using MaterializeCSS, Velocity
+Minimalistic boilerplate code to build using angular-material

 To Get Started
 ===============